 Fr.
 Shay began by rescuing the children and youth from jails and the streets and providing a safe therapeutic home where they could recover from the sexual, physical and emotional abuse suffered in jails and on the streets with the help of emotional expression therapy.

 In the padded therapy room, they can shout and cry and release all the anger and hatred against their abusers and even their parents who abandoned them to the streets and to jails.
 This release of the pain allows them to be healed and live without pain-killing drugs.

-Presently, the youth condemned to prison for small offenses were released from police cells and youth prisons to the Preda children’s home.
+Presently, many youth condemned to prison for small offenses are released from police cells and youth prisons to the Preda children’s home.
 This is an open facility without guards, gates, fences, nor punishment.
 The homes continue today helping hundreds of children and youth.

 In the Preda home, there is freedom, respect, friendship affirmation, education, family reconciliation and reintegration.
 The children and youth do not run away surprisingly, because they are treated with understanding, trust, dignity and respect.
 We have discovered and proven that there is NO need for jails and punishment for most children and youth in conflict with the law and even those who commit serious offenses will stay of their own free will and change their lives.

 Hundreds of the young minors have recovered at the PREDA homes .They were given education and many found jobs and made a successful new life.